 You can easily freeze this honey cake.
 Wrap the cooled cake in plastic wrap.
 Place it into a large freezer bag and seal the bag.

 If you are an avid cake baker, check out this Gluten Free Cake Troubleshooting Guide.
-If you love honey as much as I do, give this easy honey sesame candy recipe a try, too!
+If you are new to cake baking, here is a good write-up of my favorite Kitchen Tools For Baking Cakes.

 More Gluten Free Cake Recipes: